Jan Ladislav Dussek: Works list

 The vast majority of Dussek's music involves the piano or harp in some way.
 He wrote 35 sonatas for piano and 11 for piano duet, as well as numerous other works for both configurations.
 His chamber music output includes 65 violin sonatas, 24 piano (or harp) trios, and a variety of works for harp, harp or piano, or harp and piano.
 Some sonatas had trio parts added by J. B. Cramer.
-Orchestral works were limited to concertos, including 16 for piano (one of them had lost and two of them are remained dubious attribution), six for harp (three of them lost), and one for two pianos.
+Orchestral works were limited to concertos, including 16 for piano (one of them is lost and two of them of dubious attribution), six for harp (three of them lost), and one for two pianos.
 He wrote a modest number of vocal works, include 12 songs, a cantata, a mass, and one opera, The Captive of Spilberg.
 His compositions also included arrangements of other works, especially opera overtures, for piano.

 Cataloging Dussek's compositions has a history of its own.
 Dussek's oeuvre has historically been difficult to organize, due in part to the number of publishers who originally published his work, and to the fact that some of his works were published by more than one publisher.
-Some works published by multiple publishers were assigned different opus numbers; sometimes different works were given then same opus number by different publishers.
+Some works published by multiple publishers were assigned different opus numbers; sometimes different works were given the same opus number by different publishers.
 Dussek further complicated this by arranging works for different instrument combinations.

 The Artaria Company published a thematic catalog of his works that is incomplete, prompting Howard Craw to develop a new thematic catalog in 1964.
 Works are numbered in the order they were written prefixed by "C" or "Craw"; works of dubious origin are listed in a separately numbered section prefixed by "Craw D".